Daniel-KM/Omeka-S-module-Reference/README.md

 So, the format is the config page for the tree view is:

-- One subjet by line.
+- One reference by line.
-- Each subject is preceded by zero, one or more "-" to indicate the hierarchy level.
+- Each reference is preceded by zero, one or more "-" to indicate the hierarchy level.
-- Separate the "-" and the subject with a space.
+- Separate the "-" and the reference with a space.
 - A subject cannot begin with a "-" or a space.
 - Empty lines are not considered.